-Avoid running your tap water or using a washing machine or dishwasher while flushing is conducted in your area.
-How do you know if flushing will effect your area?
-Subscribe to our email database and receive an electronic notification as the route advances through town or simply visit this website as often as you like.
+- Avoid running your tap water or using a washing machine or dishwasher while flushing is conducted in your area.

-If discolored water occurs due to area flushing, run a cold water faucet (after flushing hours) for a few minutes until the water runs clear or check for discolored water before using a washing machine or dishwasher.
+- If discolored water occurs due to area flushing, run a cold water faucet (after flushing hours) in a basement sink or bathroom tub for a few minutes until the water runs clear.

 Slight discoloration may sometimes linger for a few hours, it is not harmful to your health and only temporarily affects the appearance of the water it does not influence water quality.